awsdocs/aws-doc-sdk-examples/javav2/example_code/acm/README.md

-# AWS Batch code examples for the SDK for Java 2.x
+# ACM code examples for the SDK for Java 2.x

 ## Overview

-Shows how to use the AWS SDK for Java 2.x to work with AWS Batch.
+Shows how to use the AWS SDK for Java 2.x to work with AWS Certificate Manager (ACM).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_AWS Batch enables you to run batch computing workloads on the AWS Cloud._
+_ACM helps you to provision, manage, and renew publicly trusted TLS certificates on AWS based websites._

 ## ⚠ Important